 Students who have been dismissed from the Program in Nutrition and Dietetics and, if applicable, the College of Health Professions, may appeal the decision of dismissal to the Academic Progression Appeals Committee (the "Appeals Committee").
 (See Academic Probation Policy and Academic Dismissal Policy.)
 To initiate such an appeal, the student must deliver a written appeal by overnight mail or personal delivery addressed to the Chair, Academic Progression Appeals Committee, c/o Staff Associate for Appeals, Office of Academic Affairs, College of Health Professions, 861 Bedford Road, Pleasantville, New York 10570.
 Alternatively, the written appeal may be sent as an email attachment to the Chair of the Academic Progression Appeals Committee.

 The written appeal must be received by the Appeals Committee within fourteen (14) calendar days from the date of the letter informing the student that she has been dismissed.
 If the appeal is not received by the Appeals Committee on or before the fourteenth day, normally the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be she has been dismissed.
-If the appeal will be denied.
+If the appeal is not received by the Appeals Committee on or before the fourteenth day, normally the appeal will be denied.